The Conner Mission

 Administration and Funding

-The Iowa Training Connection is housed at the Center for Disabilities and Development, Iowa’s University Center for Excellence in Developmental Disabilities (UCEDD).
-It is funded by an annual appropriation to the Iowa Department of Human Services.
+The Conner Training Connection is housed at the Center for Disabilities and Development, Iowa’s University Center for Excellence in Developmental Disabilities (Iowa's UCEDD).
+It is funded by an annual appropriation to the Iowa Department of Health and Human Services.

 Evert Conner never ceased to amaze and inspire people around him.
 Regardless of the nearly 36 years he lived in institutions, he remained trusting, full of energy and hope, and eager to give to others.
 When he was finally placed in the community, he became an active member of his church, took typing and computer lessons, worked for Goodwill Industries, and was a library volunteer and messenger at University Hospitals in Iowa City.